AnonCoder786/AppsilonTask/README.md

 Clicking the pointer on the map, pop-up displays details of the selected row.

 # Future Work
 Right Now this app using only Poland data.
-But in the future can be used for gloable data.
+But in the future can be used for global data.

 As the dataset is given in one ( ≈ 20GB) file.
 Data Requires very large memory to be directly read into the app.
 So, by modifying a little code in [FilteringPolandDataOnly.R](Preprocessing/FilteringPolandDataOnly.R), we can create a separate .csv file for each country.
 In the Shiny app, another select input can be created to select a country.
 When every time a specific country is selected, the file (.csv) of that country will be read.
 In this way, we can handle this big file issue.